rabidgremlin/Concord/README.md

 ```

 ### 4. Load test data
+In a new terminal window:

 #### 4a.
 Get Token for API calls
 By default Concord is configured to use a list of usernames/passwords held in it's config file.
-See *concord-server/server/src/main/server.yml*
+See *concord-server/server/src/main/yml/server.yml*

 ```
 curl -v -X POST http://127.0.0.1:9000/api/sessions --header "Content-Type: application/json" --data '{"userId":"Bob","password":"secret"}'